vyshnavi-adusumelli/coding-challenge-backend/README.md

 ## Git Usage

 To ensure a clear history of your development process, please follow these guidelines for using Git:
+1. **Fork this repository**: Create a fork of this repo and grant read access to @mikahpinegar and @trevorjpuckett so we can review your commit history
-1. **Main Branch**: Maintain a `main` branch that will serve as the primary branch for the project.
+2. **Main Branch**: Maintain a `main` branch that will serve as the primary branch for the project.
 This branch should contain your project's most stable and final version of the code.
-2. **Feature Branches**: For each new feature or significant change, create a new branch from `main`.
+3. **Feature Branches**: For each new feature or significant change, create a new branch from `main`.
 Name these branches with a prefix of `feature/` followed by a short descriptor of the feature (e.g., `feature/add-loan-calculation`).
-3. **Bug Fix Branches**: If you need to fix a bug, create a branch with a prefix of `bugfix/` followed by a short descriptor of the bug fix (e.g., `bugfix/fix-input-validation`).
+4. **Bug Fix Branches**: If you need to fix a bug, create a branch with a prefix of `bugfix/` followed by a short descriptor of the bug fix (e.g., `bugfix/fix-input-validation`).
-4. **Commit Messages**: Write clear and descriptive commit messages.
+5. **Commit Messages**: Write clear and descriptive commit messages.
 This helps in understanding the purpose of each change and makes the project history more readable.
-5. **Pull Requests**: Once a feature or bug fix is complete, create a pull request (PR) to merge your branch back into `main`.
+6. **Pull Requests**: Once a feature or bug fix is complete, create a pull request (PR) to merge your branch back into `main`.
 Provide a brief description of the changes and any other relevant information for the review.
+Once a PR is ready, merge it into the main branch.
+There is no need for code review in this project.

 Following these guidelines will help us understand your approach to solving the challenge and assess your skills in version control management.